spacebender/Restricted3BodyProblemIntro/README.md

 The reson to start this repo is becz of difficulties I faced to get help.
 Irrespective of me continuing research in this field I have supplied this repo for the ones who like to start and who lack reference info.

-Please feel free to contact me at "yfk2928@gmail.com" for suggestion/help/questions/anything you want
+Please feel free to contact me at "yfk2928@gmail.com" for suggestion/help/questions/anything you want.

+Thank You
+Karthi